Over Snacked: Fixing the Snacking Epidemic in Youth Sports

 There are some positive aspects to establishing routines around eating and drinking during sports.
 It is important for kids to stay hydrated, especially during hot-weather activities, and bringing athletes together at regular and expected times to drink helps establish the habit of drinking during exercise.
 But most times it should be water.
 Similarly, getting the team together at halftime and after the game is important for building strong relationships and learning how to celebrate when you win and support each other when you lose.
 But to cut down on the excess sugar and calories, consider the following:

 - Emphasize water over calories.
-Provide water and fruit with high water content, like orange slices and watermelon, at halftime and after the game.
+Provide fruit with high water content, like orange slices and watermelon, at halftime and after the game.

 - The American College of Sports Medicine recommends carbohydrate-rich sports drinks only for activities lasting longer than 60 minutes.